 - Lower risk of fertility complications: Retrograde ejaculation is known potential complication of several BPH treatments, but occurs much more rarely in patients who underwent transurethral microwave therapy.
 While retrograde ejaculation does not pose any serious threats to a man’s health, it can impact his ability to naturally conceive a child.

 To make sure that patients do not experience any sort of pain or discomfort, a local anesthetic will be injected into the prostate.
 It is also possible for patients to receive intravenous sedation, which will allow them to remain conscious yet totally numbed throughout the procedure.

 Transurethral microwave therapy begins by threading a thin, flexible device called an antenna through the urethra.
 The antenna will be inserted into the tip of the penis, and then guided through the urethra until it reaches the targeted location where the urethra is enveloped on either side by the prostate.
 At this point, microwave radiation will be emitted from the antenna and delivered to the tissues of the prostate.
 These microwaves are able to heat the prostate’s excess tissue and destroy it to relieve pressure placed on nearby structures like the urethra.

 Results from TUMT

 Patients should begin to notice results from transurethral microwave therapy in the first several months following their procedure.
 It will take some time for the tissues of the prostate to break down, and then for the body to process that newly destroyed tissue.
 Gradually, symptoms should begin to dissipate and improve.

-If you experience any abnormal symptoms or dramatic changes during your recovery period, please contact Dr. Daniel Kaplon immediately for careful review of your condition.
+If you experience any abnormal symptoms or dramatic changes during your recovery period, please contact Dr. Kaplon immediately for careful review of your condition.
 Although negative side effects from transurethral microwave therapy are rare, they should be addressed as quickly as possible to prevent lasting damage to the prostate or urinary system.